Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-06-recipe-brinjal-fry.md

 ### South Indian
 Serve as a side with kootu and rice, sambar and rice or if you're up for something simpler, with plain curd rice.

+## My Notes

+I find that Indian recipes often use terms that are difficult to make sense of for others who are familiar with the techniques used in the cuisine (eg. fry tomato-onion mix until the oil begins to separate, cook the rice for 3 whistles).
+I have done my best to avoid this and be as descriptive as possible but please let me know if I slipped up!

+I often find weight measurements more convenient - especially since I set up a palm sized kitchen scale in an easily accessible spot in my kitchen - but the quantities do not need to be so precisely measured so feel free to use volumes or eyeball them if you are used to the ingradients!

+I have added links to pictures that I have borrowed from vastly different sources to help you identify the ingredients or cooking steps if you are unfamiliar with them (I might add my own pictures in the future).